-Orange Shipbuilding Company, now known as Conrad Industries, was created years after most of the nation’s shipyards used asbestos-containing products.
-However, prior to the Environmental Protection Agency’s (EPA) phase out of asbestos use at shipyards and other businesses, Orange Shipbuilding used the toxic mineral in towboat engine rooms and in other facilities, placing workers at direct risk of developing life-threatening illnesses.
+Orange Shipbuilding Company, now known as Conrad Industries, was established years after the peak of asbestos use.
+However, before the Environmental Protection Agency’s (EPA) phase-out of the use of asbestos at shipyards and other businesses, Orange Shipbuilding used asbestos in towboat engine rooms and different facilities, placing workers at direct risk of developing life-threatening illnesses.

 History of Orange Shipbuilding Company